Using the WYSIWYG Editor

 Use Insert/Edit Embedded Media to embed additional media.

-There are seven types of media that may be embedded, including:
+Seven types of media may be embedded, including:

 - HTML5 audio and video